 Does it get much more Christmas-y than Chocolate Mint Cookies?
 I actually made these to be similar to the king of Christmas cookies (or rather the queen I guess) with a chocolate coating that will rival girl scout’s thin mints.

 The warmth of chocolate with the fresh breeze of mint is fairly irresistible.
 But, feel free to eat up.

-While I would never venture to call these a healthy super food they are ridiculously healthier then most cookies.
+While I would never venture to call these a healthy superfood they are ridiculously healthier than most cookies.
 They are whole grain.
 The flour used, Teff, is rich in protein, calcium, and iron.

-The sugar options– sucanat or coconut sugar– while still sugar have trace minerals and are far less refined then most sweeteners.
+The sugar options– sucanat or coconut sugar– while still sugar has trace minerals and is far less refined than most sweeteners.
 But, don’t worry.
-They don’ t taste in the least “healthy”.
+They don’t taste in the least “healthy”.
 They are fudgy in texture and taste like thin mints.

 - Essential Oils: See Adrienne’s choice for essential oils here.

 - Chocolate Chips: These Homemade Chocolate or Carob Chips can be used instead of baking chocolate if you like.